About Second Hope Circle

 Our Mission and goals:

-- Help promote animals with medical or behavioural issues so they can find loving homes
+- Help promote 'special needs' pets so they can find loving homes

 - Help promote animals that are 'difficult to adopt' which could be due to any number of reasons